yakovmanshin/YMFF/README.md

 <summary>Need Help?</summary>

 ### Swift Package Manager (SPM)
 To add YMFF to your project, use Xcode’s built-in support for Swift packages.
-Click File → Swift Packages → Add Package Dependency, and paste the following URL into the search field:
+Click File → Add Package Dependencies, and paste the following URL into the search field:

 ```
 https://github.com/yakovmanshin/YMFF
 ```

 You’re then prompted to select the version to install and indicate the desired update policy.
-I recommend starting with the latest version (it’s selected automatically), and choosing “up to next major” as the preferred update rule.
-Once you click Next, the package is fetched.
-Then select the target you’re going to use YMFF in.
-Click Finish, and you’re ready to go.
+I recommend starting with the latest version (it’s selected automatically), and choosing “up to next major” as the update rule.
+Then select the target you want to link YMFF to.
+Click Finish—and you’re ready to go!

 If you need to use YMFF in another Swift package, add it to the `Package.swift` file as a dependency: